mqAncientHistory/cityOfRome/_Blogs/Apollo/2018-10-27-ApolloBlog.md

 </p>

 {% include lightbox.html
 caption="*Figure 5.* Plan of the Temple of Apollo Palatinus (Temple d'Apollon) on the Palatine Hill.
-Note that it is connected to the 'House of Augustus (Maison d'Auguste)', by [Cassius Ahenobarbus](https://commons.wikimedia.org/wiki/File:Area_apollonis_map.png), used under CC BY-SA 3.0." image="Apollo/PlanofTemple.png" width="1030" height="878" %}
+Note that it is connected to the 'House of Augustus (Maison d'Auguste)'.
+Plan by [Cassius Ahenobarbus](https://commons.wikimedia.org/wiki/File:Area_apollonis_map.png), used under CC BY-SA 3.0." image="Apollo/PlanofTemple.png" width="1030" height="878" %}